sapegin/washingcode-book/manuscript/120_Linting.md

 T> Organize a _lint day_ with your team, where everyone spends a full day fixing as many linting issues as possible.

-T> Another approach is to disable all violations of a specific lint rule with using a comment until we fix them.
+T> Another approach is to disable all violations of a specific linter rule with using a comment until we fix them.
 We can add such comments using `suppress-eslint-errors` too.
 [Learn more about this method](https://sapegin.me/blog/enabling-new-eslint-rules-in-a-legacy-codebase-with-suppress-eslint-errors/) on my blog.

 ## The ideal linting setup